research-developer/resume-viewer/README.md

 This project is available for personal use with restrictive licensing to limit commercial use.
 See the `LICENSE` file for more details.

-## Goals
+## Additional Documentation

-- Present resumes in a digestible format.
-- Showcase development skills for hiring purposes.
-- Host the project publicly on GitHub Pages.
+- [Project Specifications](SPEC.md): Detailed project goals and requirements.

 ## Contact